wso2/docs-mi/en/docs/reference/connectors/ldap-connector/ldap-server-configuration.md

 You can follow the steps below to import your LDAP certificate into the Micro Integrator client’s keystore as follows:

-1. To encrypt the connections, you need to configure a certificate authority (https://www.digitalocean.com/community/tutorials/how-to-encrypt-openldap-connections-using-starttls) and use it to sign the keys for the LDAP server.
+1. To encrypt the connections, you need to configure a certificate authority and use it to sign the keys for the LDAP server.
+See the [How To Encrypt OpenLDAP Connections Using STARTTLS](https://www.digitalocean.com/community/tutorials/how-to-encrypt-openldap-connections-using-starttls) documentation for more info.
 2. Use the following command to import the certificate into the integration server's client keystore.
    ```bash
    keytool -importcert -file <certificate file> -keystore <PRODUCT_HOME>/repository/resources/security/client-truststore.jks -alias "LDAP"